vanHeemstraSystems/learning-physics/README.md

 Based on "Github Basic Kanban" at https://github.com/vanHeemstraSystems/github-basic-kanban

-Can be read as "Learning - Security" at https://app.gitbook.com/o/mhLLz4wi0Rs2JPkBGvCd/s/VaiLNtxZulQ69lKSHsMr/
+Can be read as "Learning - Physics" at https://app.gitbook.com/o/mhLLz4wi0Rs2JPkBGvCd/s/VaiLNtxZulQ69lKSHsMr/

-Can be browsed as "Learning - Security" at https://vanheemstrasystems.github.io/learning-security/
+Can be browsed as "Learning - Physics" at https://vanheemstrasystems.github.io/learning-physics/

 Documentation of this repository is automatically done with Quarto using GitHub Actions as described at https://github.com/vanHeemstraSystems/quarto-to-github-pages/blob/main/300/300/README.md